Cancer Screening and Early Cancer Detection

 - Scripps Breast Cancer Diagnosis Project

-Also known as *Scripps Project," this program provides free breast cancer diagnostic imaging services to low-income, uninsured or underinsured women age 39 and younger and men of any age who have a breast abnormality and for whom there are no other sources of funding.
-This project is funded in part by Susan G. Komen for the Cure San Diego.
+This program provides free breast cancer diagnostic imaging services to low-income, uninsured or underinsured women age 39 and younger and men of any age who have a breast abnormality and for whom there are no other sources of funding.
+It is funded in part by Susan G. Komen for the Cure San Diego.

 - IMPACT (Improving Access, Counseling and Treatment) Prostate Cancer Screening